LahiruNE/abcYii/README.md

 If you want you can generate more users.
 But to create new users you have to log in first.

 <h4>Database</h4>
 Your database name should be "abc_data" and relevant sql file for the database is included in "/database" directory.
+Database credentials are set to the default value.
+You may change those credentials in "database.php" in "/protected/config" directory.